dwatteau/scummtr/README.md

 # ScummTR – Fan translation tools for SCUMM engine games

 This project hosts the sources of Thomas Combeleran's fan translation tools for most [SCUMM engine](https://en.wikipedia.org/wiki/SCUMM) games.

 They are known as `scummtr`, `scummrp`, `scummfont`, and `FontXY`.
-They were originally only available as Win32 binaries (built with Visual C++ 7.10).
+They were originally only available as Win32 binaries (built with Visual C++ 7.10), but they're now open-source and available for various systems.

+## Download

+Downloads for various systems are available [on the Releases page](https://github.com/dwatteau/scummtr/releases).
+It is recommended to always use the latest version.

+Note that you need to know how to use [a command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) in order to use ScummTR, though.

+## How to use

+[The FAQ](FAQ.md) is here to answer the most usual questions.
+Please read it first if you have any problem.

+Some [manual pages](man/txt/) are also available.

 ## Compiling

-This currently requires [CMake](https://cmake.org) and a C++98 compatible compiler.
+If you'd like to compile ScummTR yourself, it requires [CMake](https://cmake.org) and a C++98 compatible compiler.
 It should build on Windows and most POSIX systems.

 ```sh
 mkdir build